my favorite Paris Restaurants

 Oh-la-la!
 Everyone wants a buttery croissant in Paris – and why not?
-Just be sure when you do go to a pastry shop, to ask for a croissant au beurre, which is made with pure butter, rather than a croissant ordinaire, made with other fats.
-Pure-butter croissants are long and straight, whereas the ones made with other fats are usually very curved.
+Just be sure when you do go to a pastry shop, to ask for a croissant au beurre, which is made with pure butter, rather than a croissant ordinaire, made with margarine.
+Pure butter croissants are normally long and straight, whereas the ones made with other fats are usually very curved.
 Note that some bakeries do not actually make their croissants on the premises (mon dieu!) – butter or otherwise; they buy the pre-formed croissants and bake them in their ovens.
 A very good bakery will make them from scratch.
 And, of course, those are always worth seeking out.

 Lunch and Dinner Hours

-Many folks want to dine in non-touristed restaurants, surrounded by “locals”.
+Many folks want to dine in non-touristed restaurants, surrounded by “locals.”
 If you want to eat amongst Parisians, opt for the later seating.
-Few in Paris eat dinner before 8pm and most will reserve at table for later than that, especially on weekends.
-Some of the more popular restaurants in Paris now have early seatings (at 7 pm) to accommodate those who don’t mind eating earlier, and it’s often easier to obtain reservations for the earlier seatings as locals prefer to dine later.
-If you get seated in what some refer to as the “English section,” don’t assume that they are putting you in Siberia.
+Very few Parisians eat dinner before 8 pm and most will reserve a table for later than that, especially on weekends.
+Some of the more popular restaurants in Paris now have early seatings (at 7 pm) to accommodate those who don’t mind eating earlier, and it’s easier to obtain reservations for the earlier seatings.
+(But expect to be with other out-of-towners.)
+If you get seated in what some refer to as the “English section,” don’t be miffed and assume that they are putting you in Siberia.
 Sometimes restaurants have one waiter who speaks English, so they will group non-French speaking diners there.
 If you prefer to be seated at a certain table when you go to a restaurant, you can certainly request that one.

-Lunch starts in most restaurants at noon or 12:30, and places start filling up at 1pm.
+Lunch starts in most restaurants at noon or 12:30, and places start filling up at 1 pm.
 Tip: If you go to a café and just want coffee or a glass of wine, don’t sit at tables set up with silverware and glasses, especially at mealtime or right before.
 Those tables are for diners.